Kbadr1/Kbadr1/README.md

 - 🤔 &nbsp; Exploring new technologies.

-- 🎓 &nbsp; Studying Computer Science at Suez Canal University.
+- 🎓 &nbsp; Bachelor's degree in computer science.

 - 🌱 &nbsp; Learning about Web Development.